What is a PGCE?Find a PGCE

 Studying a PGCE not at a University

-We mentioned earlier that there are alternatives to the PGCE at university route.
+We mentioned earlier that there are alternatives to the PGCE at university route if you want to get into teaching.
 These will work differently, and it’s best to do independent research.
 For some of them, you will only work in schools and may not learn as much theory behind things.
 This could be a plus, as it means you get more teaching time, but it could be a hindrance as you have less idea when you start.
 In addition, PGCEs may not be best at the more obscure subjects.

 Finally, when looking at PGCEs, make sure to look specifically at university’s league table rankings for that course.
 Sometimes, the universities that are best at teaching are not necessarily the best in your subject, and given the course is designed around teaching, you want to make sure you find the best place for you.
 You should also take a look at the possible placement schools you could be sent to, and whether you’d be comfortable working in them.Find a PGCE